RiseVision/api-documentation/README.md

 ## Get forged by account

-Get amount of Oxycoin forged by an account.
+Get amount of RISE forged by an account.

     GET /api/delegates/forging/getForgedByAccount?generatorPublicKey=generatorPublicKey